Wall St Week Ahead-Stock investors see green light in falling Treasury yields

 "We had an extremely oversold market in the midst of a strong economy, and the Fed coming out a little more dovish was the kindling we needed for a rally," said Ryan Detrick, chief market strategist at Carson Investment Research, who believes the current rebound in stocks will take them past their July high.

-Bullish sentiment received another boost on Friday from U.S. employment data, which showed a slight gain in the unemployment rate and smallest wage increase in 2 and a half years, suggesting that the labor market is cooling, bolstering the case for the Fed to stay its hand.
-The S&P 500 was recently up more than 1% on the day.
+Bullish sentiment received another boost on Friday from U.S. employment data, which showed a slight gain in the unemployment rate and smallest wage increase in 2-1/2 years, suggesting that the labor market is cooling, bolstering the case for the Fed to stay its hand.
+The S&P 500 closed up 0.9% on the day.

 Of course, plenty of investors remain hesitant to return to stocks just yet.
-Technology bellwether Apple Inc AAPL.O was the latest of the market's massive technology and growth stocks to offer an underwhelming outlook on Thursday, after the iPhone maker gave a holiday sales forecast that was below Wall Street estimates.
-At least 14 analysts cut their price targets for the company, according to LSEG data.
+Technology bellwether Apple Inc AAPL.O on Thursday was the latest of the market's massive technology and growth stocks to offer an underwhelming outlook.
+The iPhone maker gave a holiday sales forecast that was below Wall Street estimates.
+At least 14 analysts cut their price targets for the stock, according to LSEG data.

+Still, analysts expect earnings growth of 5.7% for S&P 500 companies in the third quarter, with over 81% of the 403 companies in the benchmark index that have reported profits so far having beaten estimates, per LSEG data.

 At the same time, betting on reversals in Treasuries has been a losing proposition for most of the year, during which rebounds in the U.S. government bond market have been followed by deeper selloffs.
 The 10-year Treasury yield is up around 125 basis points from its low for the year.